Pylons/pyramid/docs/narr/templates.rst

    Views which use templating APIs directly must return a :term:`Response` object.
-Making testing assertions about response objects is typically an indirect process, because it means that your test code often needs to somehow needs to parse information out of the response body (often HTML).
+Making testing assertions about response objects is typically an indirect process, because it means that your test code often needs to somehow parse information out of the response body (often HTML).
 View callables which use renderers typically return a dictionary, and making assertions about the information is almost always more direct than needing to